ravi9/ov-genai-llm-bench-batch/README.md

   --prompt "The goal of AI is "
 ```

-This prints a truncated sample output per model (and per device if multiple specified).
+This prints a truncated sample output per model (and per device if multiple are specified).
 Failures (load/generation errors) are counted and summarized.

 Speed up quick validations during development by limiting how many model directories are processed: